AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/BallisticPendulum.md

 	- What are the effects of your measurement uncertainties on your determined exit velocities for both experiments?
       - Use error propagation to defend your results; look back at {eq}`eq-M06v0` and {eq}`eq-M06v0pro` as needed.
 - In a **paragraph**, summarize the results you have determined in each case.
 Consider:
-   - What were your initial (exit) velocity results for both pendulum and projectile experiments?
-Treat your standard deviations as your uncertainty of their average values.
+   - What were your initial exit velocity results for both pendulum and projectile experiments?
+Use your average values and treat your standard deviations as your $\pm$ uncertainty of those average values.
    - Do the initial velocities from both experiments agree with one another?
       - How and why are they (or could be more) different regarding physical concepts?
    - Considering both experiments and their sources of error, which experimental exit velocity do you trust more?
 Explain your answer using both physical concepts and your error propagation.